waferbaby/usesthis/posts/nikita.prokopov.markdown

 I use my own tools too: [Fira Code](http://github.com/tonsky/FiraCode "Nikita's coding font.") is my go-to coding font, [AnyBar][] is my go-to status indicator.

 *Nice to haves*: [Shush][] for conference calls.
 [HandBrake][] for occasional video re-encoding.
 [InsomniaX][] for those rare occasions when I need my Mac not to sleep for some reason.
-[Day-O][] because yes, I believe when you click on your date/time clock in the macOS status bar you shold see a small calendar for the current month.
+[Day-O][] because yes, I believe when you click on your date/time clock in the macOS status bar you should see a small calendar for the current month.
 Oh!
 And [Wallcat][] for a new desktop wallpaper every day.

 ### What would be your dream setup?